 Day 264 An intermediary temporal span date.
 It seems clear that this 40 day period is sequential to the 1 st day of the 10 th month when the water had receded sufficiently to expose mountain tops.
 "Then it came about at the end of 40 days, that Noah opened the window of the ark which he had made; and he sent out a raven, and it flew here and there (lit., going and returning) until the water was dried up from upon the earth."
-Gen. 8:6-7 (?Day 271) The text of Gen. 8:7-9 , in different translation for some uncertainty, ev The KJV seems to imply sending forth of a dove of the sending out of the ra the NASB employs the An intermediary temporal-span date?
+Gen. 8:6-7 Day 2 (?Day An intermediary temporal-span date?
 The text of Gen. 8:7-9 , as appearing in different translations, is a cause for some uncertainty, even confusion.
 The KJV seems to imply that the first sending forth of a dove coincided with the sending out of the raven, whereas the NASB employs the 'sequential order' conjunction "Then" in vs. 8.
-"And he sent forth a raven, Also he sent forth a dove from him, to see if the waters were abated from off the face of the ground; but the dove found no rest for the sole of her foot, and she returned unto him into the ark," Gen. 8:7-9a [KJV] one w This the fu the c reek (7 day) delay between the sending ou In such case, the date for release of the release of the second dove on Day difference only affects, as noted, the relat ill span of days that Noah and his family onjunctive words used in the text are inter 7 278, and the third dove on Day 285. tive temporal flow of events prescribed within were in the ark.
+"And he sent forth a raven, Also he sent forth a dove from him, to see if the waters were abated from off the face of the ground; but the dove found no rest for the sole of her foot, and she returned unto him into the ark," Gen. 8:7-9a [KJV] one w This the fu veek (7 day) delay between the sending ou In such case, the date for release of the release of the second dove on Day difference only affects, as noted, the relat ill span of days that Noah and his family conjunctive words used in the text are inter 7 278, and the third dove on Day 285. tive temporal flow of events prescribed within were in the ark.
 The difference pivots on how prpreted: namely, the words "Also" [per KJV] gest a contemporaneous occurrence, while the Day 271 An intermediary temporal-span date.
-The 2 nd sending forth of a dove resulted in convincing evidence that the waters indeed had abated ("in her beak was a freshly picked olive leaf", vs. 11) "Then [Noah] sent out a [first] dove from him, to see if the water was abated from the face of the land; but the dove found no resting place for the sole of her foot, so she returned to him into the ark; So he waited yet another 7 days; and again he sent out the dove [a 2 nd time] from the ark."
-Gen. 8:8-10 Day 278 → (?Day 2 An intermediary temporal-span date.
+The 2 nd sending forth of a dove resulted in convincing evidence that the waters indeed had abated ("in her beak was a freshly picked olive leaf", vs. 11 ) "Then [Noah] sent out a [first] dove from him, to see if the water was abated from the face of the land; but the dove found no resting place for the sole of her foot, so she returned to him into the ark; So he waited yet another 7 days; and again he sent out the dove [a 2 nd time] from the ark."
+Gen. 8:8-10 Day 278 ► (?Day An intermediary temporal-span date.
 A 3 rd sending forth of a dove occurred 7 days later, and on this occasion the dove did not return to Noah and the ark.
 "Then [Noah] waited yet another 7 days, and sent out the dove; but she did not return to him again."
-Gen. 8:12 Day 346 ?
+Gen. 8:12 Day 340 6?
 A fixed calendaric reference date.
 Noah removes the covering of the ark and surveys the dry landscape.
-IF indeed a year consisted of 360 days (12 months of 30 days per month), THEN this removal of covering occurred on day 346 (360 - 17 with inclusive reckoning) "Now it came about in the 601st year , in the 1 st month, on the 1 st of the month, the water was dried up from upon the earth.
+IF indeed a year consisted of 360 days (12 months of 30 days per month), THEN this removal of covering occurred on day 346 (360 - 17 with inclusive reckoning) "Now it came about in the 601st year , in the 1st month , on the 1st of the month , the water was dried up from upon the earth.
 Then Noah removed the covering of the ark, and looked, and behold, the surface of the ground was dried up."
 Gen. 8:13 span that Noah and his family were enclosed s encompassed the latter 221 days of the total within the ark $(371 - 150 = 221)$ .
 Of course, rather the year was 365 days, as apparently the ne ark did not occur until Day 376.